PhuNH/hugo-gettext/README.md

 #### Shortcodes
 - If the string contains only one shortcode
 - Newlines are kept for arguments quoted with backticks
-- hg-stop shortcode to stop processing a content file
+- hg_stop shortcode to stop processing a content file

 #### Attributes